plus Shipping Costs

 The secret of the TITLI scarf lies in its hand-embroidered abstract applique, reminiscent of a floral landscape, consisting of the beautiful color combination of light and dark blue on beige cashmere.
 Suitable for every occasion.

 WOMENMIND is dedicated to encourage traditional embroidery on cashmere in order to strengthen the position of women in the society.
 Every WOMENMIND scarf, embroidered entirely by hand, helps to secure dignified jobs and creates economically sustainable opportunities for women in Pakistan.

-Tags: black, brown cashmere, cashmere shawl, embroidery, floral embroidery, hand embroided, hand-stitched, handcraft, light pink, natural fabrics, pink, shawl, shawls, thread, women cooperation, women empowering
+Tags: cashmere shawl, dark blue, embroidery, floral embroidery, hand embroided, hand-stitched, handcraft, light blue, natural fabrics, shawl, shawls, thread, women cooperation, women empowering

 It is recommended to do not wear a scarf too often, but let it rest now and then.
 The (cashmere) wool is a natural fiber and keeps its beauty by letting it breathe regularly.
 Clean you scarf after about 20 times wearing.